-If you live in Ohio, and have an interest in a career in healthcare, you will be happy to find out that the state’s job projection for many of the health-related occupations is very strong.
+If you live in Ohio, and have an interest in a healthcare careers in Ohio, you will be happy to find out that the state’s job projection for many of the health-related occupations is very strong.
 Healthcare employment opportunities are projected to be the state’s fastest growing per the Ohio Department of Labor.

 Ohio’s increase falls in line with the nationwide trend for healthcare.
 The demand is very high, as is the necessity for more workers.

 In still better news for anyone interested in going into the industry, as reported by the 2018 Job Openings and Labor Turnover Survey (JOLTS), there are presently more than one million unfilled job openings (around 50% of all positions) for healthcare workers in the U.S.

 As is the case all over the U.S. (the Bureau of Labor Statistics predicts an 18% growth in medical field occupations by 2026), the healthcare industry in Ohio is additionally experiencing historic growth.
 This growth is pushed by the need to satisfy the demands of an older populace and an increased number of people with health insurance coverage.
 Because of these factors, there is an immense quantity of employment possibilities for individuals from all walks of life.

 Whereas most people see physicians and other professional-level positions as average medical field workers, the truth is that a majority of people in the field are employed in either nursing or Healthcare Support Occupations (192,420 in Ohio).
 These professionals earn an annual median salary of $28,700, which places them close to the top of all positions that do not require a college education.

 The table below highlights 10 popular medical field jobs in Ohio, and their training requirements, employment outlook, and median compensation.
 You can additionally click on the name of any of the detailed vocations to get more info about how you can get started on that career path.